vgorbic1/Tutorials/JavaScript/timing.md

 ```

 #### setTimeout
-This method waits the specified time in milliseconds and then execute the function.
+This method waits the specified time in milliseconds and then execute the function only once.
 ```javascript
 setTimeout(
   function() {